 Sift together the dry ingredients in a large bowl (cocoa powder, sugar, baking powder, baking soda and sea salt).
-Pour the wet ingredients into the bowl with the dry and mix together until well-combined.
+Pour the wet ingredients into the bowl with the dry ones and mix together until well combined.
 Divide the batter in the pan(s) and bake for 30 minutes for the 2 pans, or longer for the one pan.
-Remove the cake(s) from the oven and let cool.
+Remove the cake(s) from the oven and let it cool.

 Allow to cool on the counter then cover and refrigerate for several hours, until thickened.
 Once it has thickened, remove it from the refrigerator and beat it on high for thirty seconds to one minute or so, until a fluffy icing has formed.

 Transfer the cake(s) to a surface for icing.
 I recommend that you only transfer the cakes once as they are fragile and difficult to hold together once removed from the pan.
 If using the 9×13 pan, just leave the cake in the pan.